- Dream away

-Ammouliani, in Halkidiki, is a tiny island, a green droplet in the gulf of Agion Oros; a small paradise made up of white sandy beaches, clear blue sea waters and a traditionally serene pace of life.
-With a rich history that goes back centuries, it also offers the visitor plenty of opportunity for interesting excursions.
+Ammouliani is a tiny island off the coast of Halkidiki.
+In fact, it’s the region’s only island, a green droplet in the Gulf of Agion Oros and a small paradise made up of white sandy beaches, clear blue sea and a serene pace of life.
+With a history that goes back centuries, it also offers plenty of excursion opportunities.

-The main town of Ammouliani built like an amphitheatre above the bay, with beautiful, tiled roofs, verdant gardens and alleyways sweeping down to the sea shore.
-In its picturesque harbor you will see the boats casting colourful reflections into the calm waters while the old shipyard, with its Holy Mount architecture, invokes the times when the island was a dependency of the Vatopedion Monstery.
-Following the paths uphill, you will reach the highest point of the village and enjoy the enthralling panorama of Athos Peninsula and Agion Oros.
+The main town of Ammouliani is built like an amphitheatre above the bay, with beautiful, tiled roofs, verdant gardens and alleyways sweeping down to the seashore.
+In its picturesque harbour, you’ll find boats whose colourful reflections shimmer on the calm water, while the old shipyard, with its Mt Athos-inspired architecture, invokes the times when the island was a dependency of the Vatopedi Monastery.
+Following the paths uphill, you will reach the highest point of the village and enjoy the panorama of Athos Peninsula and Agion Oros itself.

-If you like hiking, you will especially enjoy the footpaths and the contact with nature as the island is full of olive trees and bushes.
-And since Ammouliani is a bird sanctuary, do not forget to bring your camera along to photograph your winged co-travellers.
+If you like hiking, you’ll especially enjoy the footpaths through nature as the island is full of olive trees and bushes.
+And since Ammouliani is a bird sanctuary, don’t forget your binoculars to enjoy your winged co-travellers.

-Ammouliani derives its name from the Greek word “ammos” meaning “sand”, so … you get the idea.
-The beaches on Ammouliani boast exotic white sand and clear turquoise waters, all certified with blue flags.
+Ammouliani takes its name from “ammos” meaning “sand”, so … you get the idea.
+The beaches on Ammouliani boast exotic white sand and turquoise waters, many certified with blue flags.
 You must swim in Alikes, the most popular and photogenic beach, enjoy the peace in Karagatsi and Porto Agio or head to Ai Giorgis and Megali Ammos for your daily swim.
-All the beaches are organized with umbrellas and sun loungers so you can cool down and enjoy carefree hours of fun or relaxation.
+All are organised with umbrellas and sunloungers.

-The island has a plethora of restaurants and you can’t leave Ammouliani without trying the fish, quite possibly the freshest you have ever tasted.
-The island has the second largest fishing fleet in Central Macedonia so here you will find yourself tucking into the results of a catch which only a few hours before have been flailing about in the nets.
+You can’t leave Ammouliani without trying the fish, quite possibly the freshest you’ve ever tasted.
+The island has the second-largest fishing fleet in central Macedonia, so you’ll likely find yourself tucking into the results of a catch landed just a few hours ago.

 Ammouliani has approximately 550 permanent inhabitants.
-Their Asia Minor ancestors came here as refugees from the islands of Propontida (near Istanbul) and brought along their culture, customs and values as well as a knowledge of the sea, on which the development of the island was based.
-If you want to delve deeper into their history, the Folklore Museum is well worth a visit; the old homeland will come to life in front of your eyes in the few possessions that the refugees had gathered up for their new lives.
+Their Asia Minor ancestors came here as refugees from the islands of Propontida (near Istanbul) and brought along their culture, customs and values as well as a knowledge of the sea.
+If you want to delve deeper into their history, the Folklore Museum is well worth a visit.

-With the same passion and determination that characterized their ancestors, present day inhabitants have succeeded in making Ammouliani a particularly tempting resort and the majestic natural environment is their strongest ally.
+With the same passion and determination that characterised their ancestors, present-day inhabitants have succeeded in making Ammouliani a welcoming island virtually all year round.